Cryptohito/One-Click-Node/README.md

 # One-Click-Node(Lava Blockchain)
-Develop a simple program that executes Namada nodes with one click.
+Develop a simple program that executes Lava nodes with one click.